ipregistry/ipregistry-java/README.md

 ## Caching

-The Ipregistry client library has built-in support for in-memory caching.
+Although the Ipregistry client library has built-in support for in-memory caching, it is disabled by default to ensure data freshness.

 To enable in-memory caching, pass an instance of _InMemoryCache_ to the Ipregistry client: